eshaffer321/BankOfAmerica-2-GoogleSheet-API/README.md

 ```
 npm install
 ```
-You will need a google service account with an authorization json file placed in `auth/private.json` This service account must be granted access to the spreadsheet for it to edit.
+You will need a google service account with an authorization the private key in email must be placed in the `.env` file.
+This service account must be granted access to the spreadsheet for it to edit.

 ## Environment Variables